Piano roll: In digital audio workstations

 In most modern digital audio workstation software, the term "piano roll" is used to refer to a graphical display of, and means of editing, MIDI note data.
 Piano rolls allow the user to enter the pitch, length and velocity of notes manually, instead of recording the output of a keyboard or other device for entering note data.
+They may also be used to edit or correct a keyboard performance.
 Usually a means of manually editing other aspects of the MIDI data, such as pitch bend or modulation, is also present, although not strictly part of the piano roll itself.

 From the mid 1980s, music software started to include grid-based graphical editors inspired by piano rolls, with the two axes representing pitch and time, and the notes displayed as bars on the grid.
 MacroMind's MusicWorks (1984) utilized the Macintosh's high resolution WIMP graphical user interface to implement a piano roll-style editor with a keyboard aligned vertically on the left of a grid.
 Other early examples of piano roll-inspired editors include Southworth's Total Music (1986), Iconix (1987) by System Exclusive, which used a vertical scrolling piano roll with the keyboard aligned horizontally at the top of the editing window, and Master Tracks Pro (1987) by Passport Designs.

 With the release of Cubase and its Key Edit window in 1989, the piano roll format introduced by MusicWorks was established as a standard MIDI editing feature in modern digital audio workstations.

+Research

+At the Academy of the Arts Bern (HKB), since 2007 there runs a series of Research projects, mostly financed by the Swiss National Fund of Research.
+In an Agora project of the SNF, HKB was offering short films, texts and sources about the topic.